chatwoot/docs/docs/self-hosted/configuration/features/integrations/linear-integration-setup.md

 ## Configure the environment variables in Chatwoot

-Obtain the `Client ID` and `Client Secret` for the app and configure it in your Chatwoot [environment variables](/docs/self-hosted/configuration/environment-variables).These values will be available when you create the app in the developer portal.
+Obtain the `Client ID` and `Client Secret` for the app and configure it in your Installation config it in the `{Chatwoot installation url}/super_admin/app_config?config=linear`.
+These values will be available when you create the app in the developer portal.

 ```bash
 LINEAR_CLIENT_ID=